FYRE Living/Learning Community

 To indicate your interest in the FYRE Learning Community, please access the Housing Application through the Next Stop Admitted Student Portal.
 Log in and click on the Residence Life link to find the application information.
 You will be prompted to show interest in a Learning Community and to rank your preferences.
 Please indicate FYRE in this screen.

 You will also need to fill out an application with the FYRE program.
-The FYRE application is now available here: https://uao.luc.edu/register/fyre2017.
 Please enter the email address associated with your Admissions account to help us find your information in our system.
 Once you complete your Housing Application and FYRE application, we will be able to move forward in the selection process.
 The Housing Application and Learning Community preferences are due by May 1!
+The FYRE application deadline has now passed.
 Acceptance decisions will be sent in mid-June, along with your housing information if you are planning to live on campus.

 This program is supported in part by a grant to Loyola University Chicago from the Howard Hughes Medical Institute through the Science Education Program.